Document version: Overview 2019.B, 14 November 2019.

 VCAT also found that even though the employees exercising the quasi-judicial function worked for a related body (not the BPB), it was deemed that the employees were exercising the functions of the BPB.

-Section 11 provides that nothing in the PDP Act, the IPPs or a protective data security standard applies in respect of the collection, holding, management, use, disclosure or transfer of personal information by a Parliamentary Committee in the course of carrying out its functions.
+Section 11 of the PDP Act provides that nothing in the PDP Act, the IPPs or a protective data security standard applies in respect of the collection, holding, management, use, disclosure or transfer of personal information by a Parliamentary Committee in the course of carrying out its functions.

-Section 10A provides that nothing in the PDP Act, the IPPs or any data security standard applies in respect of the collection, holding, management, use, disclosure or transfer of information by a Royal Commission, a Board of Inquiry or a Formal Review for the purposes of, or in connection with, the performance of its functions.
+Section 10A of the PDP Act provides that nothing in the PDP Act, the IPPs or any data security standard applies in respect of the collection, holding, management, use, disclosure or transfer of information by a Royal Commission, a Board of Inquiry or a Formal Review for the purposes of, or in connection with, the performance of its functions.

 Personal information in documents subject to the Freedom of Information Act

-Section 14 states that nothing in IPP 6 applies to personal information contained in documents subject to the FOI Act.
+Section 14 states that nothing in IPP 6 applies to personal information contained in documents subject to the Freedom of Information Act 1982 (Vic) (FOI Act).
 Organisations subject to the FOI Act therefore do not need to comply with IPP 6.

 For more information on the relationship between IPP 6 and the FOI Act, see the IPP 6 chapter of these Guidelines.